 And edge play…?

 Meanwhile, edge play refers to a whole class of kink activities that are especially risky - either emotionally, physically, or sometimes both.
 What counts as edge play isn’t a defined list, rather it’s whatever is edgy for the participants.
-Edge play typically includes breath play (anything that controls breathing,) knife play, blood play (needles, cutting, hooks, suspension etc.) and also taboo play like role-playing rape or other scenarios that can be psychologically triggering.
+Edge play typically includes breath play (anything that controls breathing,) knife play, blood play (needles, cutting, hooks, suspension etc.) and also taboo play like role-playing assault or other scenarios that can be psychologically triggering.

 Because edge play can be so risky, it usually falls under RACK style play.
 Kink parties and events can often be divided into RACK or SSC categories.
 These designations came about to help differentiate consensual kink from abuse, and consent is an essential element of both.